Always on Duty

 Zu jeder Stunde (English-language title: Always On Duty) is an East German black-and-white film, directed by Heinz Thiel.
 It was released in 1960.

 Plot

-Border Troops' soldier Martin arrives in a village on the Inner German border.
+Border Troops soldier Martin arrives in a village on the Inner German border.
 He falls in love with a local girl, Renate.
-Their relationship is opposed to by her father, who promised her to the son of farmer Grabow.
-When Grabow plans to leave to the West with the aid of the corrupt officer Zimmer, Martin discovers their plans and informs his superiors, although Zimmer was his friend.
+Her father is opposed to their relationship, having promised her to the son of farmer Grabow.
+When Grabow plans to leave to the West with the aid of corrupt officer Zimmer, Martin discovers their plans and informs his superiors, although Zimmer has been his friend.